mikeevstropov/vuex-loopback/README.md

 });
 ```

-*It's recommended to prefer `vl` prefix of a module name to mark that module is created by `vuex-loopback`.*
+*It's recommended to prefer `vl` prefix of a module name to mark this module is created by `vuex-loopback`.*

 ## Vuex module usage